 For the downsides, if you put on the nitpicking glasses and look very closely, you’ll find that the time the unit takes to level the extender table is a bit too long for your liking.
 Nevertheless, this is still one of the best contractor table saws that you can get today.

 This wonderful product has so many great features as well as impressive specs.
 It has enough HP to handle anything you might throw at it.
 It also has the most advanced safety systems.
 The 36-inch fencing system helps a lot with precision, and the whole machine is very reliable and will last you a lifetime if you take good care of it.

-- The sturdy miter gauge pivots 60 degrees to either side, allowing easy adjustment for a full range of cuts
+- miter gauge pivots 60° left/right: allows easy adjustment for a full range of cuts.

 With such a great contractor table saw at the start of the list, it’d be hard to find a rival.
 The fact that this saw comes as a close second speaks volumes about its effectiveness.
 One of the few things stopping it from being the best contractor table saw is the inferior safety features when compared to the SawStop saw.
 Then again, this doesn’t mean that this table saw is not safe.
 It still has good safety features.

 This saw also has enough HP to handle any task you put it through.
 We were also surprised by how well this table saw handles.
 It had minimal vibrations, which made the cutting process smoother and provided better cuts overall.